 The Lunch and the View

-The views spectacular and service was immaculate.. we felt as if we were suspended between sea and sky above the rocky coast with breathtaking views of the Lérins Islands and the Esterel coastline.
+The views spectacular and service at the Eden Roc Grill was immaculate, we felt as if we were suspended between sea and sky above the rocky coast with breathtaking views of the Lérins Islands and the Esterel coastline.
 The menu created by chef Christophe Marc is gourmet simplicity – we had the pasta, club sandwiches, some salad and a few Rose… the dessert tray was incredible down to the dab of gold foil.
 We tried the homemade snickers bar, strawberry pie and chocolate cake.
 I loved the custom china at Cap-Eden-Rock Grill.
-It cost a pretty penny but the relaxing day, the amazing view and meal was worth every bit.
+It cost a pretty penny but the relaxing day, the amazing view and meal were worth every bit.

 PIN IT FOR LATER